marinjurjevic/dotfiles/README.md

 *If you're not using dotgit, make sure to setup that first.
 It will save you going through this process again ;)*

 All applications listed here are mostly mainstream and google is full of documentation how to start.
 I spent a lot of time customizing settings exactly the way I want them.
 In average, I would say it took me 10% time to get things running and 90% time getting things to run the way I want them to run.
-Instead of going through default settings, I will highlight some tweaks I did so you get a feeling how to do customize modules the way you want to.
+Instead of going through default settings, I will highlight some tweaks I did so you get a feeling how to customize modules the way you want to.

 ## i3